eskunu/hit_rating/README.md

 # Simulations

-## Preface
+## Introduction

-Simulations are needed to capture the nuance of randomness, especially given the limited number of casts needed during a raid.
+Simulations are needed to capture the nuance of randomness which can't be captured using simple math, especially given the limited number of casts needed during a raid.
 For example, many boss fights in Molten Core, Blackwing Lair, and Ahn Qiraj only last one to two minutes, at most.
 This is enough time for only about thirty casts of Frostbolt or Shadowbolt.

-Here we will create a simulator that determines whether a spell hit or is resisted, and if it hit the damage it did hit for.
-It will then plot a line that takes the average damage done per hit.
+Here we will create a simulator that determines whether a spell hit or is resisted, and if it hit the damage it hit for.
+It will then plot a line that takes the average damage per hit.

 ## Examples